 Platform: Nintendo 3DS

 New Super Mario Bros.
-2 was the first Nintendo game ever that was also available to download as well as in stores.
+2 was the first ever Nintendo game that was available to download as well as buy in stores.
 The goal of the game is to collect one million coins and it can be played by two people on two individual 3DS handheld consoles.
 Players can choose whether they cooperate in beating the levels or play against each other.
 'Coin Rush' is also available again.

 New Super Mario Bros.
 U